Jolg42/awesome-typography/README.md

 * [Typomanie.fr Ressources](http://typomanie.fr/ressources/)
 * [Drawing good paths Tutorial](https://glyphsapp.com/tutorials/drawing-good-paths) Badly drawn outlines can cause headache.
 Your letters may look mangled or not appear at all.
 You can avoid these difficulties if you keep a few basic rules in mind.
 * [Deep Into OpenType Features](http://blog.ricardofilipe.com/post/deep-into-opentype-features) What are OpenType features?
+* [The A-Z of typographic terms](http://www.fontsmith.com/blog/2016/06/29/the-a-z-of-typographic-terms) Typography terms in images.
+* [Emoj](https://github.com/sindresorhus/emoj) Find relevant emoji from text on the command-line 😮 ✨ 🙌 🐴 💥 🙈
+* [Emoji Wrap Monthly Newsletter](http://emojiwrap.com/) A bite-sized summary of what's happening in the world of emoji and Unicode.

 ## Fonts